This article may contain links from our affiliate partners. Please read how we make money!

 - 6 Healthy Meal Prep Recipes for Weight Loss

 After several of years of meal prepping, I’ve compiled some of my all-time favorite cheap meal prep recipes!
 All of these are cheap meals and can be made for $2 or less per serving! but I’ve broken them down into some more categories!
+These cheap recipes have been our key to saving money with meal prepping.

 If this list isn’t enough, here are 21 more budget meal ideas!